-Famous Temples of Bangalore
+Famous Temples in Bangalore

-Famous Temples of Bangalore
+Famous Temples in Bangalore

 Bangalore is graced with numerous tourist attractions, both in the city and in the surrounding areas.
 Famous blossoming gardens, magnificent historical sites, and other places of historical and religious interest embellish Bangalore’s profile.
 Among the many religious places ISKCON Temple, Shiva Statue, Banashankari Temple, Kadu Mallikarjunaswamy Temple, Dodda Ganesha Temple, Gavi Gangadareshwara, Dharmaraya Temple, Prasanna Veeranjaneya Temple, Sugreeva Venkateshwara Temple, Kanyakaparameshwari Temple, Venkataramanswamy Temple and Bull Temple are worth visiting.

 ISKCON Temple:- Sri Radha Krishna temple which is an architectural masterpiece on a seven-acre hillock called the ‘Hare Krishna Hill’.
 It is built in the Neo-Classical style.
 There are four temple gates called the ‘gopurams’.
 All the gates are connected with a glazed glass canopy that forms the main hall that holds the Hari Naam Kirtan.Concerts and festivals are held in the open-air amphitheatre in the temple premises.

 Shiva Statue:- This Temple is located on Airport Road.
 Shiva’s statue is a great attraction which pulls the devotees due to its grandeur, aesthetic values, scenic beauty.Puja seva (service) is free of cost for everyone.
 The Statue of Lord Shiva is about 65 ft. high.
 The Lord is in sitting posture on the Mount Kailash with Ganga flowing behind him.
 The statue gives a majestic look during the night with its lighting.